Braves clinch 2nd straight NL East title, eliminate Giants

 Braves players ran onto the infield to celebrate as soon as Acuña caught Alex Dickerson’s game-ending flyout.

 Atlanta (95-60) moved into sole possession of first place for good on June 12.
-Led by Acuña, Freddie Freeman, Josh Donaldson and a offense that produced a franchise-best 241 homers, its lead swelled from 5½ to 10 games in six days ending with a 9-4 home win over Washington on Sept.
+Led by Acuña, Freeman, Josh Donaldson and an offense that has produced a franchise-best 241 homers, its lead swelled from 5½ to 10 games in six days ending with a 9-4 home win over Washington on Sept.
 7.

+“Last year I kept running around with blinders on wondering if we were good enough to pull it off,” Braves manager Brian Snitker said.
+“This year, as went, it was like we’re pretty good.
+Nobody gave us a chance early, and it was good to see these guys get on a roll.
+Just took care of business, winning a lot of first games and winning a lot of series.
+That was big.”

-The Braves, who have not won a postseason series since 2001, secured a playoffs berth last week and needed a few extra days to clinch the division.
+The Braves, who have not won a postseason series since 2001, secured a postseason berth last week and needed a few extra days to clinch the division.
 They lost three in a row for the first time since July 16-18 but have won two straight.

 Bochy was given a standing ovation when a video tribute was played before the second inning.
 The 64-year-old is retiring after 25 seasons as a major league manager, including 13 years in San Francisco highlighted by three World Series titles.
 He managed his 2,000th regular season win this week.

+“They have such a good lineup,” he said.
+“They’ve got speed, they’ve got youth, they’ve got experience.
+They’ve had a heck of a year.
+Congrats to them for clinching tonight.”

-Foltynewicz (8-5), who also won last year’s clincher in Game No. 155, is 4-0 with an 0.69 ERA in four starts this month.
+Foltynewicz, who also won last year’s clincher in Game No. 155, is 4-0 with an 0.69 ERA in four starts this month.
 He has won seven straight decisions in a span interrupted by a six-start demotion to Triple-A Gwinnett, but the Braves have won his last 12 starts, the longest streak in the majors this year.

 Josh Tomlin finished a four-hitter.